 An antibiotic won’t help.
 They only fight bacteria, not the viruses that cause colds.

 Until your cold goes away, you can try one of these remedies to ease the sinus pain and pressure.

 Over-the-counter pain relievers -- such as acetaminophen, ibuprofen, and naproxen -- can ease the pain caused by sinus pressure.
-Read and follow the directions on the label on all your meds, so you don’t accidentally take too much.
+Read and follow the directions on the label on all your medicines, since they may be included in any combination cold or allergy drug.
+You don't want to accidentally take too much.